When the school year begins, teachers spend a lot of time getting the classroom ready, planning lessons, and getting to know his/her students.

 There is a lot of pressure on that first day of school to have everything looking colorful and sparkly. classroom management

 Rather than using your classroom preparation time to decorate bulletin boards, create a board for each group of desks in the class.

 Post a note that says, “To be designed by group….” and on the first day of school explain that each handful of students will be required to decorate and design a board throughout the year.

 Perhaps you’ll have a contest every quarter or some theme they must work within as they display their work.
 Not only does it create a fun group assignment, it is a great way for kids to take pride in their work.

-Get your students into the activity by assigning team names for each group.11.
-Create a Risk Reward Procedure to Encourage Kids to not Fear Mistakes (15 min.)
+Get your students into the activity by assigning team names for each group.

 Students will be more apt to risk mistakes or error if they know that you are not just looking for the right answer, but for students who are actively involved.